Blurred Lines (album): Singles

-The album's second single, "For the Rest of My Life", has impacted urban adult contemporary radio on May 21, 2013 and was released digitally on June 3, 2013.
+The album's second single, "For the Rest of My Life", impacted urban adult contemporary radio on May 21, 2013 and was released digitally on June 3, 2013.

 The album's third single, "Give It 2 U" which features American rapper Kendrick Lamar, was released on July 2, 2013.
 "Give It 2 U" impacted Top 40/Mainstream radio in the United States on August 27, 2013.

 "Feel Good" was released as the album's fourth single.
-It also has impacted US Top 40 radio on November 12, 2013.
+It also impacted US Top 40 radio on November 12, 2013.

 Critical reception

 Blurred Lines has received generally mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 59, based on 22 reviews.
 Nick Catucci of Entertainment Weekly found its music predictable and characterized by unadventurous "boutique-lounge grooves."
 Slant Magazine's Andrew Chan felt that, while the album has "an effervescent start", Thicke offers little to contemporary R&B on an album marred by "narcissistic come-ons" and "blunt pronouncements".
 Caroline Sullivan of The Guardian said that Thicke's "blunt-instrument romantic technique" lacks dignity and keeps Blurred Lines from being "a pretty good album."
 In her review for The Observer, Hermione Hoby wrote that some of the songs are "passable party pabulum", while Thicke's obnoxious lyrics make the album less entertaining.
 Greg Kot of the Chicago Tribune said that his distasteful lyrics ruin the music's exciting mood.

 In a positive review, Rolling Stone magazine's Rob Tannenbaum called it an optimistic, "near-perfect summer record" that improves over Thicke's previous albums, which he felt were dulled with his "expressions of angst".
 Annie Zale of The A.V.
 Club praised Blurred Lines for both its "sincere" songs, including "For the Rest of My Life" and "The Good Life", and for the less introspective songs' "playfulness", which she felt is the album's most appealing quality.
 In his review for USA Today, Brian Mansfield believed that Thicke's braggadocio improves the tastelessly sexual songs and that the lyrics "may make listeners laugh, wince or even groan, but that doesn't mean they won't get turned on, too."
 Spin magazine's Keith Harris wrote that Thicke "exaggerates and sings the hell out of" the limitations of his pickup artist character.